Three days of talks, open discussions, and statistical modeling.

 - 8-9 am Bayesian Decision Making for Executives and Those who Communicate with Them 2 Eric Novik, Jonathan Auerbach

 - Assessing the safety of Rosiglitazone for the treatment of type II diabetes.
-Konstantinos Vamvourellis, K. Kalogeropoulos, L. Phillips (London School of Economics and Political Science) Video 12:10-12:30pm
+Konstantinos Vamvourellis, K. Kalogeropoulos, L. Phillips (London School of Economics and Political Science) 12:10-12:30pm (Video, Notebook and slides)

-Invited Talk: Some problems I’d like to solve in Stan, and what we’ll need to do to get there, Andrew Gelman 2:10-3:00 (Columbia U) (virtual)
+Invited Talk: Some problems I’d like to solve in Stan, and what we’ll need to do to get there, Andrew Gelman 2:10-3:00 (Columbia U) (Video)

 We have tutorials that start at the crack of 7am for those desiring further edification beyond the program–these do not run in parallel to the main session but do run parallel to each other–rooms to be determined (Merrill or Scripps):